kaustuvkaran01/leaf-disease-detector/README.md

 The model used in this project has been trained to identify the following classes:

-1. Tomato Mosaic Virus 2.
-Target Spot 3.
-Bacterial spot 4.
-Tomato Yellow Leaf Curl Virus 5.
-Late Blight 6.
-Leaf Mold 7.
-Early Blight 8.
-Spidermites Two-spottedspider_mite 9.
-Tomato healthy 10.
+1. Tomato Mosaic Virus
+2. Target Spot
+3. Bacterial spot
+4. Tomato Yellow Leaf Curl Virus
+5. Late Blight
+6. Leaf Mold
+7. Early Blight
+8. Spidermites Two-Spotted Spider Mite
+9. Tomato healthy 10.
 Septoria Leaf Spot

 **Task :** Create a leaf disease detection application with both a prediction section and information about various diseases that it can predict.